rmcwhae/russellmcwhae.ca/content/journal/behind-the-curve.md

 Technology is always advancing—that’s a given—but what is the best approach to staying current?
 We convince ourselves that we “need” a new computer, that its high price tag is justified by the performance gains in our professional workflows.
 The thrill of new hardware is as fleeting as the sunset, however: great one moment, gone the next.

 If you are upgrading from an existing computer, chances are you can measure the relative performance increase of the newer hardware.
-Reviewers and online pundits were quick to put the M1 MacBook Pros through their paces, in a flurry of benchmarks and tests, all extolling its breathtaking improvements.
+Reviewers and online pundits were quick to put the M1 MacBook Pros through their paces, in a flurry of benchmarks and tests, all extolling their breathtaking improvements.

 But what are these improvements, really?

 Say, for example, that you could now export your videos or photos in half as much time as before (not an actual benchmark).
 For most users, this likely equates to a few minutes per day of time saved.
-All that money for what is, principally, a slightly faster experience than before.
-A few minutes, a few times a week, of time saved waiting for your computer to crunch numbers.
+All that money—for a slightly faster experience than before.
+A few minutes, a few times a week, of time saved while your computer crunches numbers.
 Or longer battery life.
 Or quieter fan noise.
 Or any other subjective or objective performance metric that is qualifiedly or quantifiably stronger than before.

 The price-to-performance curve is far from linear.
-At a certain point, modest gains in performance require exorbitant gains in price.
+After a certain point, modest gains in performance require exorbitant gains in price.
 Nowhere else along the price-to-performance curve is this more true than at the cutting edge, which, naturally, receives the most attention in promotion and discussion.

 While expensive, high-performing toys can indeed be fun, owning them is not without pitfalls.
 With expensive toys can come additional worry.
 Worry about items breaking or getting stolen.
 Worry about expensive maintenance bills.
 Worry about getting adequate insurance coverage.
 While acquiring many of my toys, I bought many accessories and tools, thus requiring additional storage and mental effort to organize.
 As Tyler Durden said in _Fight Club_, “the things you own end up owning you.”